 For our lastest Docker content, see Guide to using Docker for your CI/CD pipelines.

-The ascendance of Docker and other containerization/virtualization tools over the past few years has helped bring about about a new focus on some software development values that are dear to our heart at CircleCI—consistency, automation, and continuity; that is, developing software within a consistent build environment, testing it in an automated fashion, and deploying it with a focus on continuous delivery of new code.
+The ascendance of Docker and other containerization/virtualization tools over the past few years has helped bring about about a new focus on some software development values that are dear to our heart at CircleCI—consistency, automation, and continuity; that is, developing software within a consistent execution environment, testing it in an automated fashion, and deploying it with a focus on continuous delivery of new code.

-We released CircleCI 2.0 last summer with these values in mind, placing Docker at the core of our Continuous Integration platform and allowing customers to build projects on CircleCI using any combination of Docker images as build environments.
+We released CircleCI 2.0 last summer with these values in mind, placing Docker at the core of our Continuous Integration platform and allowing customers to build projects on CircleCI using any combination of Docker images as execution environments.

 In practice, however, building and customizing your own Docker images with the precise versions of every language and dependency that you need can be tricky, tedious, and intimidating—especially for software developers who are still new to Docker.
-For that reason, we publish a wide range of convenience Docker images with common combinations of software toolsets and build environments.
+For that reason, we publish a wide range of convenience Docker images with common combinations of software toolsets and execution environments.

 But what if you’re using an older version of such-and-such tool that our convenience images don’t cover, or just want more options?
 Well, now we’ve developed a Docker tool that might help.
 Our new Dockerfile Wizard allows you to build and deploy your own custom Docker images on CircleCI—and all you need is a Docker Hub account (and a CircleCI account, of course).